camjohns123/SI206-FinalProjectRepo/README.md

 Based on the command a user enters, a particular graph or text is displayed.

-My code is structured as a serious of functions that get called through the different interactive prompt commands.
+My code is structured as a series of functions that get called through the different interactive prompt commands.
 The most important functions I have are insert_countries_data() and insert_programs_data().
 These functions populate the tables I created with information scraped form the webpage.
 I have also reference a file called countries_file.py.
 This file contains a list of all the countries in which Rustic Pathways offers programs.
 I use this as a reference for user inputs.